-

 Defense for Illegal Police Stops in WA

 We always recommend to clients that when and if they are stopped not to argue with the officer, but politely request to contact an attorney as soon as possible before answering any questions.
 The time to argue is with a lawyer at your side who can protect your rights and who understands the law.
-Call our offices if you have been arrested for DUI and feel it was an unlawful traffic stop.
+Call our offices if you have been arrested for DUI and sense it was an unlawful traffic stop.

 OUR VISION